Routing requests

 Host name matching

-It’s possible to include host names in your URL patterns.
+It’s possible to include host names in your route patterns.
 This can be useful when you want to redirect all HTTP requests to a canonical URL, or if your application is acting as the back end for multiple sites or services.
 For example:

 When it comes to pattern matching, any host-specific patterns will be checked first and if there is a match the request will be dispatched to the corresponding handler.
 Only when there isn’t a host-specific match found will the non-host specific patterns also be checked.